arokor/timely/README.md

-#Timely - Lightweight and easy to use timing of JavaScript functions
+#Timely - Lightweight timing of JavaScript functions

 When developing in JavaScript you often find yourself in situations where you want to measure the time it takes for a function to execute.
 Profilers can find this out but if you just want to measure the time for a function or two you might want to try Timely.
 Timely doesn't affect the parameters or return values of the functions that it measures.
 Instead it *decorates*  the existing functions with a timing functionality that is completely transparent to the callers.